Deadline day: Here are all the confirmed moves in the English Premier League

 Elsewhere, big spending Newcastle United are set to break the £100 million barrier after agreeing a £25 million deal with Reims for striker for Huge Etikete, while a loan deal for Aston Villa left back Matt Targett is also edging closer.

-Could former Arsenal captain Pierre-Emerick Aubameyang be on his way to Spanish giants Barcelona?
-The clubs are believed to be thrashing out a sensational last minute loan move for the Gabonese striker, with the forward currently at the Nou Camp.
+Staying in North London, and Tottenham Hotspur have secured the signature of Rodrigo Bentancur from Juventus.
+Will they add any more?

 Frank Lampard has been confirmed as the new manager of Everton following Rafa Benitez’s sacking last month.
-Could Donny Van Der Beek be his first signing?
-The Toffee’s are closing in on a loan move for the Dutch midfielder, but face a race against the clock to complete the move.
+Could Donny Van dee Beek and Dele Alli be his first signings?
+The Toffee’s are closing in the former England forward and are believed to be chasing a permanent deal, but face a race against the clock to complete the move.

 And there’s certain to be more twists and turns as the day progresses and the deadline edges closer.
 Here are all the confirmed deadline day moves in the English Premier League so far.